open-xml-templating/docxtemplater/readme.md

     output([download=true])

         download
-            Type:boolean
+            Type:boolean[true]
-            If download is true, file will be downloaded automatically returns the output file.
+            If download is true, file will be downloaded automatically with data URI. returns the output file.

         This function creates the docx file and downloads it on the user's computer.
 The name of the file is download.docx for Chrome, and some akward file names for Firefox: VEeTHCfS.docx.part.docx, and can't be changed because it is handled by the browser.